Poincar\'e Wasserstein Autoencoder: Experiments

 \subsection{MNIST}

 In this experiment, we apply our model to the task of generating MNIST digits in order to get an intuition for the properties of the latent hyperbolic geometry.
-While the MNIST latent space is not inherently hierarchically structured, we can use it to compare our model to the Euclidean VAE approach.
+In particular, we are interested in the visual distibution of the latent codes in the Poincar\'e disk latent space.
+While the MNIST latent space is not inherently hierarchically structured - there is no obvious norm ranking that can be imposed - we can use it to compare our model to the Euclidean VAE approach.
 We train the models on dynamically binarized MNIST digits and evaluate the generated samples qualitatively as well as quantitatively via the reconstruction error scores.
 We can observe in Appendix B that the samples present a deteriorating quality as the dimensionality increases despite the lower reconstruction error.
 This can be explained by the issue of dimension mismatch between the selected latent space dimensionality $d_z$ and the intrinsic latent space dimensionality $d_I$ documented in \cite{rubenstein2018latent} and can be alleviated by an additional $p$-norm penalty on the variance.
 We have not observed a significant improvement by applying the L2-penalty for higher dimensions.
 We have also performed an experiment using a two-dimensional latent space.
-We can observe that the structure imposed by the Poincaré disk pushes the samples towards the outside of the disk.
-This observation can be explained by the fact that hyperbolic spaces grow exponentially (see Appendix B).
+We can observe that the structure imposed by the Poincar\'e disk pushes the samples towards the outside of the disk.
+This observation can be explained by the fact that hyperbolic spaces grow exponentially.
 In order to generate quality samples using the prior, some overlap is required with the approximate posterior in the latent space.
 The issue is somewhat alleviated in higher dimensions as the distribution shifts towards the ball surface.
-Moreover, it is possible that the hyperbolic Gaussian is a suboptimal prior choice.
-A true maximum entropy prior in hyperbolic space might therefore be worthy of investigation.